nicrame/Linux-Scripts/README.md

 It will make LAMP enviroment on clean EL8 (RockyLinux, CentOS, RHEL) system by downloading and configuring software and OS.
 More info: https://www.marcinwilk.eu/projects/linux-scripts/el-8-lamp/

-nextcloud-debian-ins.sh - Nextcloud install script (now for Debian 11,12 at x86_64 CPU architecture)
+nextcloud-ins.sh - Nextcloud install script (for Debian 11,12 and Rocky Linux 9 (other EL9 distros should work) at x86_64 CPU architecture)
 It will update OS, install software packages, and preconfigure everything automagically to run Nextcloud easly.
-Just run it on fresh Debian install, and it will be ready in minutes.
+Just run it on fresh Linux install, and it will be ready in minutes.
 More info: https://www.marcinwilk.eu/projects/linux-scripts/nextcloud-debian-install/

 Feel free to contact me: marcin@marcinwilk.eu